 Prior to founding Gatemore in 2005, Liad had a background in both finance and operations, including running a Seattle-based technology company incubator.
 Liad began his career as an analyst in leveraged finance at BT Alex Brown in New York.

 Liad has extensive experience as a board member of companies undergoing turnarounds, including Jazz Technologies, a publicly-traded semiconductor wafer foundry based in Newport, California, and MAG Industrial Automation Systems, a privately-held global machine tool builder with dual headquarters in Michigan and Germany.

-Liad is a board member of three Gatemore portfolio companies: GSE Worldwide, Inc., a New York-based fully integrated sports agency where he is Chairman; Factorial, Inc., a Boston-based developer of a breakthrough solid-state, lithium-ion battery technology; DX Group plc, a UK-based freight and parcel delivery and logistics company; and SurvivorNet, Inc., a New York-based online health media company.
+Liad is a board member of four Gatemore portfolio companies: GSE Worldwide, Inc., a New York-based fully integrated sports agency where he is Chairman; Factorial, Inc., a Boston-based developer of a breakthrough solid-state, lithium-ion battery technology; DX Group plc, a UK-based freight and parcel delivery and logistics company; and SurvivorNet, Inc., a New York-based online health media company.

 In addition, Liad serves on the Dean’s Advisory Council at Princeton University and on the Board of Trustees of the American School in London.
 He received an AB in economics from Princeton University.

 George Cadbury is responsible for all aspects of business and strategic development.

 His previous experience includes the Head of Business Development and President of the largest independent hedge fund platform in the UK in 2007, PCE Investors, with peak assets of $3 billion.